 Godwin became a breakout star for Tampa Bay last year with 96 catches for 1,333 yards and nine touchdowns in only 14 games.
 He remains a top receiving option for the Bucs this year with Tom Brady under center, and a repeat of last year could make Godwin a rich man.

 Green has struggled to stay healthy over the last two seasons, playing nine games in 2018 and sitting out for all of 2019.
 The former superstar has the pressure off him this year with the emergence of Tyler Boyd and drafting of Tee Higgins, but he can't expect a big contract next offseason unless he stays healthy.
+He's already suffered a hamstring injury in camp.

 The Rams moved on from the high-priced Gurley this offseason after he averaged just 3.8 yards per carry in 2019.
 Now with Atlanta, he's out to prove his arthritic knee wasn't the culprit.
 With a strong year, it's not a stretch to think Gurley could get paid next offseason when he will be going into his age 27 year.